lucasgdb/useful-dev-tools/README.md

 [uPyCraft](http://docs.dfrobot.com/upycraft/) | IDE for programming Micropython in microntoller boards.
 [Mailspring](https://getmailspring.com/) | Powerful n' fancy cross-plataform mail client.
 [Carbonize](https://www.dangercove.com/carbonize) | Generate gorgeous, highly customizable images from your code snippets.
 Ready to save or share. (macOS client for Carbon)
+[Appium](http://appium.io/) | Appium is an open source test automation framework for use with native, hybrid and mobile web apps.
+[Cypress.io](https://www.cypress.io/) | Fast, easy and reliable testing for anything that runs in a browser.